 - Soul of the Forest provides more energy regeneration from your finishing moves.
 It’s a nice, steady DPS increase.

-- Disorienting Roar is a decent ability, esp if you’re in a crowd.
+- Incapacitating Roar is a decent ability, esp if you’re in a crowd.
 Disoriented enemies do no damage.
 Only lasts a brief time.
 It will interrupt caster in that trash group.